-This article gives a broad overview of how to use After Effects to create a dynamic project to be used with Idomoo’s platform.
+This article gives a broad overview of how to use After Effects to create a dynamic video project on Idomoo’s PVaaS platform.

 More detailed content can be found in the next sections starting with: Project Structure and Scene Comps.

-Personal video changes each time it is rendered, depending on the data that is fed into it.
+Personalized videos change each time they are rendered, depending on the data that is fed into them.

 The changes are of two main types: